 To achieve this purpose, Peace Corps assigns Volunteers for service in communities with limited access to financial and informational resources.
-Within their communities, Volunteers will work in institutions of secondary, secondary-professional and after-school education, as well as the local Departments of Youth and Sports, Centers for Social Services, Rehabilitation Centers, and youth NGOs.
+Within their communities, Volunteers will work in institutions of formal secondary, secondary-vocational, inclusive and extracurricular activities.
+Volunteers also work with local Centers for Social Services, Youth Centers, and youth NGOs.

 The Project Goals are: